script-fu/script-fu.github.io/_posts/2023-04-27-GhostLayer.md

 # * Tested in Gimp 2.99.14 *

-A little timesaver to set up a pencil layer for inking.
+A little time-saver to set up a pencil layer for inking.
 The plug-in should appear in the Layer menu.

 To download [**ghostLayer.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/ghostLayer/ghostLayer.scm)